Fashion in the Yuan dynasty: Hairstyle and headware

-Mongol men swept their hair into two plaits and would hang them behind their ears in a style called pojia (婆焦).
+Mongol men swept their hair into two plaits and would hang them behind their ears in a style called pojiao (婆焦).

 Mongol men wore round or square hats which were made of rattan; and these hats could be surmounted with an ornament.
 Triangular hats, called maoli, were also worn by Mongol men.
 Felt hats with upturned brim was the most common form of hat which are typically depicted in the portraits of Genghis Khan, Ögedei Khan, and Kublai Khan.

 Mongolian hats were traditionally brimless at the front which offered no protection against the sun.
 The boli hat (钹笠帽; boli mao) was a popular hat which was worn by the Mongols in Yuan dynasty as it had a wide brim which made it sun-proof and rain-proof; it was worn by emperors, officials and male commoners.
 The creation of the Mongol hat with a wide brim has been attributed to Empress Chabi.
 Kublai Khan was delighted with the hat invented by Empress Chabi that he decreed for this type of hat to be popularized.
 The later Yuan emperors are depicted wearing the boli hats instead of the traditional hats worn in the official portrait of Kublai Khan.